-Reading Covering chapter 2 material from the text [11], and lecture notes RelEMpp52-56.pdf, and RelEMp53.1.pdf.
+Reading Covering chapter 2 material from the text [11], and lecture notes RelEMpp52-56.pdf.

-4.2 THE RELATIVITY PRINCIPLE
+4.2 THE RELATIVITY PRINCIPLE.

-The relativity principle implies that the EOM should be expressed in 4-vector form, just like Newton's EOM are expressed in 3-vector form
+The relativity principle implies that the EOM should be expressed in 4-vector form, just like Newton's EOM are expressed in 3-vector form or for a rotated frame O'